 Similar to the Avios multi-carrier chart, the fact that the Asia Miles chart is broken down into separate zones, each with their own upper thresholds in terms of distance flown, means that you can get outsized value by coming very close under the distance threshold, but not going over it.

-Cathay Pacific Asia Miles can be transferred from both American Express Membership Rewards (at a 1:0.75 ratio) and RBC Avion (at a 1:1 ratio).
-In particular, RBC Avion often puts on transfer bonuses to Asia Miles, the most recent one being a 20% bonus in March 2019.
+Cathay Pacific Asia Miles can be transferred from American Express Membership Rewards (at a 1:0.75 ratio), RBC Avion (at a 1:1 ratio), and HSBC Rewards (at a 25:8 ratio).
+We sometimes see transfer bonuses from these programs to Asia Miles, which can essentially lower the overall cost of an award booking.

 Transfer from Amex US